 NeoSCORE™ Image Analysis

 NeoSCORE provides a comprehensive web-based solution for acquiring, viewing, and analyzing images to provide accurate and objective quantitation of tissue samples.
-Designed by pathologists, for pathologists, NeoSCORE is a solution that will improve work flow and increase efficiency your practice.
+Designed by pathologists, for pathologists, NeoSCORE is a medical diagnostic / prognostic solution that will improve work flow and increase efficiency your practice.
 NeoSCORE is offered as a tech-only service, allowing community pathologists across the country the opportunity to participate fully in patient cases.
+NeoSCORE is also available for research and / or clinical trial purposes.

 Currently available image analysis protocols include HER2, ER, PR, Ki-67 and p53 (panel or individual markers).